• Skip to primary navigation

 Step Four: Remove Mold

-Once the cement has set, remove screws from plywood to remove the mold from around the tray.
-Start with side pieces first, then remove the screws from the bottom pieces.
+Once the cement has set, remove screws from the plywood to remove the mold from around the tray.
+Start with the side pieces first, then remove the screws from the bottom pieces.
 If possible, have someone hold the tray by the handles and tap around the tray until the plywood releases.

 Step Five: Sand the Tray and Attach Bumpers